kshaner/rollup-plugin-wp-resolve/README.md

 # WP Resolve

-🍣 A rollup plugin which automatically converts dependencies bundles with WordPress to external dependencies.
-This is inspired by the WordPress [dependency-extraction-webpack-plugin](https://github.com/WordPress/gutenberg/tree/trunk/packages/dependency-extraction-webpack-plugin) from wp-scripts, but for those of use who prefer rollup.
+🍣 A rollup plugin which automatically converts dependencies bundled with WordPress to external dependencies.
+This is inspired by the WordPress [dependency-extraction-webpack-plugin](https://github.com/WordPress/gutenberg/tree/trunk/packages/dependency-extraction-webpack-plugin) from wp-scripts, but for those of us who prefer rollup.

 **Note:**